padlineprojekte/docker-multichain/README.md

 Releases are done with automated builds in Docker-Hub.
 Releasing a new version of a docker image is triggered by pushing git-tags into the repository.
-The 4 different images can be release seperately.
+The 4 different images can be released seperately.
-The git-tags need to match one of the following tags:
+The git-tags need to match one of the following schemes:

-git tag -a base-release-v1.0.0 -m "release v1.0.0 of base-image" git tag -a node-release-v1.0.0 -m "release v1.0.0 of node-image" git tag -a master-release-v1.0.0 -m "release v1.0.0 of master-image" git tag -a explorer-release-v1.0.0 -m "release v1.0.0 of explorer-image"
+git tag -a base-release-v1.0.0 -m "release v1.0.0 of base-image" git tag -a base-release-demo-v1.0.0 -m "release v1.0.0 of base-image with MultiChain-demo version" git tag -a node-release-v1.0.0 -m "release v1.0.0 of node-image" git tag -a master-release-v1.0.0 -m "release v1.0.0 of master-image" git tag -a explorer-release-v1.0.0 -m "release v1.0.0 of explorer-image"